joesingo/cms/design.md

     - Insert page at the correct position

 - Config file:
-    - Specify template, static and content directories
     - Specify whether to run with flask built in server, or create wsgi socket
     - If flask server, debug mode or not
-    - Default page config

-- Page constructor should take argument for whether page is an index page, and should not try to load from file if so.
-This way we can we will get an exception if a base_config file does not exist